-Hourly rates for lawyers have gotten out of hand.
-At some firms, lawyers are charging over $1,000 per hour.
-At a rate of $1,000 per hour, a lawyer should be able to tell you the secret of eternal youth.
-But fee structures are not the only problems at law firms.
-At many firms, especially large firms, there are too many people working on a case.
-As a result, there is inevitable redundancy with several attorneys billing for the same work.
-Often, inadequately supervised associates run amok, billing many hours for which the client receives little value.
+Hourly rates for lawyers have increased significantly.
+Klein & Wilson’s rates are lower than its BigLaw competitors, even though Klein & Wilson regularly tries cases against BigLaw.
+Fee structures are not the only problems at some law firms.
+At many firms, especially large firms, there are too many people assigned to a case.
+As a result, several attorneys bill for the same work.
+Often, inadequately supervised associates bill many hours for which the client receives little value.
 Klein & Wilson’s small firm structure gives clients more value for their litigation dollar.

 Klein & Wilson primarily bills its time by the hour.
 Sometimes, the firm accepts cases on a hybrid or contingency fee basis.